James makes a living cleaning strangers' toilets. As a professional house cleaner of over 5 years, he loves to share

 How to Remove Dried Wood Stain From Glass

-Dry wood stain or paint fairly easy to remove.
+Dry wood stain or paint are fairly easy to remove.

 - The best thing to do is wait until it has completely dried and make sure that it is not sticky or tacky.
 If you try to remove it too soon, you will have a far more difficult task on your hands because you will spread the stain even more over the glass surface.

 - Paint drips are the easiest dried stains to remove.
-The best tool to for this job is a simple fingernail a simple pick and flick and it is gone forever.
+The best tool for this job is a simple fingernail: a simple pick and flick and it is gone forever.

 - An accidental brushstroke or splatter is a little more difficult to remove.
 Wait for around 48 hours for the paint or wood stain to completely dry out.
 Use a double-edged razor blade as a scraper to remove it.
 The blade is, as you can imagine, very sharp, but it is soft enough to remove the dried paint easily without scratching the glass surface.
 Cover the side you are holding with a piece of cloth or leather to avoid a trip to the hospital.